 - Installation command is, of course, the command(s) used to install the software package on the device.
 Typically this is the command that will launch the installer in a silent / unattended mode.

 Currently the required software policy will automatically populate the package name and installation command for the following installation binaries

 - .rpm (RPM Package Manager)

 When an installer of one of these types is uploaded to the Automox platform, we will inspect the installer and pre-populate these fields.
 We will be adding support for additional installer types in upcoming releases.

 For .exe, .pkg, .deb and other installer types not listed above, follow these steps to ensure you can populate the package name field of the required software policy:

 - You will need to install the software on at least one Automox-managed system in your organization.
-This will allow Automox to be aware of the package (via refresh of the endpoint) and populate the package name with the software name / identifier
+This will allow Automox to be aware of the package (by refreshing the device) and populate the package name with the software name / identifier.

-- When creating the required software policy, you will want to search for the name / identifier of the installed software package, and select it so Automox can determine if the software is installed on an endpoint or not when the policy is executed.
+- When creating the required software policy, you will want to search for the name / identifier of the installed software package, and select it so Automox can determine if the software is installed on a device or not when the policy is executed.